 Finding an In Network PCP can be done online or by contacting customer service.
-PCP can be selected through the Find-a-Doctor tool through the website at priorityhealth.com/dsnpplan23 or your member portal.
-If you have been accepted as a patient and cannot update online, contact Customer Service at 833.939.0983 for further assistance.
+A PCP can be searched through the Find-a-Doctor tool at priorityhealth.com/dsnpplan24 and then updated through your member portal.
+If you have been accepted as a patient and cannot update your PCP online, contact Customer Service for further assistance.